 11. For some young people the high cost of renting means that they have to spend longer living in house shares or with their parents and some families are forced to live in overcrowded conditions or move away from their local area to find suitable accommodation that they can afford.

 12. Young people who are having to spend a significant proportion of their income on rent are finding it more difficult to save for a deposit and for many young people high house prices are ruling out the prospect of home ownership.
-The number of households headed up by those aged 25-34 who own their own home (either owning the property outright or with a mortgage) fell from around 59% in 2003/04 to around 38% in 2015/16.
+The percentage of 25-34 year olds who own their own home, either outright or with a mortgage has fallen from 59% in 2003/04 to around 38% in 2015/16.
 This fall mirrors the reduction in the number of first time buyers in England.
 (Link to new paper).
 Home ownership amongst all age groups is now at its lowest level since 1984 and has fallen from 68% in 2005 to 62% in 2016.

 13. A recent survey conducted by the housing and homelessness charity Shelter found that 59% of 18-44 year olds were expecting to have to put their life on hold in some way due to housing problems.
 This includes one in five who were putting off having children or would in the future delay having children, and one in six who had postponed marriage.
 (To see more results from this poll click here)